-Before you start with the burgers, though, you should heat your grill.
 Burgers cook better on a grill that is thoroughly heated, and I usually find that mine is perfectly heated by the time I’ve mixed up and shaped the burgers (of course, if you have a charcoal grill, you’ll probably need to start it earlier).

-To make the panade, tear up enough white bread to make 1/2 cup (I’ve used sandwich bread, French bread, and leftover buns with equal success.
+Tear up enough white bread to make 1/2 cup (I’ve used sandwich bread, French bread, and leftover buns with equal success.
 Just be sure to remove the crusts.) and pour in 2 tablespoons of whole milk (I have used milk with a lower fat content and the burgers were fine).

 Mush it all together with a fork to make a homogenous mixture.